bishtanuj/Machine_Learning_Algorithms/Apriori Algorithm/README.md

 ### Minimum Support Threshold
 _Choosing the **minimum support threshold** in the Apriori algorithm is crucial for discovering frequent itemsets.
 Let's break it down:_

+1. **Understanding Minimum Support**:
+    - The minimum support represents the **minimum occurrence frequency** required for an itemset to be considered frequent.
+    - It's expressed as a **percentage** or an **absolute count** of transactions.
+    - Frequent itemsets are those that meet or exceed this minimum support.